Please read our Hazard Warning page.

 Detailed directions for adjusting the pitch oscillator trimmers can be found on page 10 of the RCA Theremin Service Notes.
 Adjustment of the volume trimmer can be found on page 9.
 When adjusting the trimmers, never force them tightly closed (fully clockwise).
 If the settings cannot be achieved by following the proper procedure, the trimmers might be damaged, or other components may be out of tolerance.
 Refer further servicing to qualified personnel.

-There is a toggle switch on the forward right side of the SPU next to the type 80 rectifier tube.
-Be sure that this switch is always thrown to the right (120 volt position), to ensure longevity of the power transformer, other components in both chassis, and to extend the life of the tubes.
-Operating the theremin with the switch in the left, 110-volt position causes the power transformer, voltage divider resistors and tubes to run hotter and puts unnecessary strain on these valuable parts.
+There is a toggle switch on the forward right side of the SPU next to the type 80 rectifier vacuum tube.
+Be sure that this switch is always thrown to the right (120 volt position), to ensure longevity of the power transformer, other components in both chassis, and to extend the life of the vacuum tubes.
+Operating the theremin with the switch in the left, 110-volt position causes the power transformer, voltage divider resistors and vacuum tubes to run hotter and puts unnecessary strain on these valuable parts.
 Most municipalities today maintain line voltage above 110 volts, most of the time.
-It has been established also that a 10% reduction in the operating voltages of vacuum tubes (below their rated filament or heater voltage) can extend tube life as much a 100%.
+It has been established also that a 10% reduction in the operating voltages of vacuum tubes (below their rated filament or heater voltage) can extend vacuum tube life as much a 100%.
 While operation in the 120-volt switch position may not reduce these voltages by as much as 10% below ratings, the same basic philosophy applies.

 Here’s a way that you can check to see if the pitch and volume oscillators are working in your theremin, even if you have no sound out of the speaker.
 This will help you narrow down where a problem may be originating from.
 (For demonstration purposes on a working instrument, the same test can be conducted with the mute switch closed, i.e., down position of the toggle switch on the front panel):